 - cutting the lawn shorter than usual before the first snowfall

-I choose composted manure, either sheep or cattle/steer, because I have yet to find a bad bag of it.
-By bad I mean no weeds or junk in it.
-In the past I have purchased bags and loads of soil, from garden soil to black earth, that were loaded with weeds seeds, garbage and even cigarette butts.
+I choose composted manure, either sheep or cattle/steer because I have yet to find a bad bag of it.
+By bad, I mean no weeds or junk in it.
+In the past, I have purchased bags and loads of soil, from garden soil to black earth, that were loaded with weeds seeds, garbage, and even cigarette butts.
 Never again!
-You can purchase composted manure at Home Depot, Lowes or locally at Ritchies Nurseries.
-I would not however, recommend the brand that Canadian Tire sells.
+You can purchase composted manure at Home Depot, Lowes, or locally at Ritchies Nurseries.

 If you plan to fertilize your lawn, pay attention to the three numbers on the bags.
 In order, they represent the nutrient levels of Nitrogen, Phosphate and Potash/Potassium in the fertilizer.
 In September, as lawns recover from the summer weather, choose a fertilizer highest in Nitrogen for a slow growth.